 Eating or sleeping patternsPlayBehaviorSchool performanceLack of interest in favorite toys or activitiesLoss of new skills, such as toilet trainingLoss of balance, unsteady walking

-The doctor will ask you about your symptoms and how the injury occurred.
-The doctor may also ask others who witnessed the accident to describe what happened and how you reacted.
+You will be asked about your symptoms and how the injury occurred.
+Others who witnessed the accident may also be asked to describe what happened and how you reacted.
 A physical exam will be done.
 It will often include brief tests for strength, sensation, balance, reflexes, and memory.

 Imaging tests evaluate the head, brain, and surrounding structures for injury and/or damage.
 These may include: CT scanMRI scan